Practice Development for Medical Expert Witnesses

 Published widely?

 If you’ve published widely, the academic CV may well list every publication.
 I recently saw a 20 page CV of which 8 pages were publications.
-I argue it is adequate to highlight publications of relevance to attorneys and only those in recent decades.
-Exception: Federal Rules of Civil Procedure Rule 26(a)(2)(B)(iv) Disclosure.
+I argue it is adequate to highlight publications of relevance to attorneys, and to include those in recent decades.

 Always use professional letterhead for your Forensic CV.

-Professional letterhead includes all of your contact information and a footer with the same information.
 The footer is so the contact information can be tapped even if a page slipped out on its own.

 Watermark your CV “Unretained Expert.”

-This prevents attorneys from disclosing you as an expert witness without retaining you.
-Once they’ve signed you retention contract and sent you the retainer, they get a copy without the watermark.
+Once they’ve signed your retention contract and sent you the retainer, they get a copy without the watermark.

 The “About” page on your website must be consistent with information reported on your CV.
-Check it often and compare it to any updated CV you are using.
-What’s online can be brought up in Court.

 CV Cheat Sheet